lavaeater/turbo-rocket-ultra/README.md

 * Distractors / Thumpers - towers that get zombies or creatures to go towards them
 * Gun Towers - towers that shoot at enemies at some distance from them

-It's good to start with at least two different types of towers because that forces me to make a UI for bui
+It's good to start with at least two different types of towers because that forces me to make a UI for building the two types, makes me have to have factories for the two types, AI and other systems for the two types.
+Very cool stuff.

 ### Graphics
 Just some kind of graphics related to towers would be nice.